Mr. Bug Goes to Town: Release and legacy

-Mr. Bug Goes to Town was previewed on December 4, 1941, in advance of its scheduled Christmas release.
+Mr. Bug Goes to Town was previewed on December 4, 1941 as an invitation-only press preview, in advance of its scheduled Christmas release.
 While it was well received by critics, theater operators rejected it.
 The preview came three days before the Japanese attack on Pearl Harbor, which signaled America's entrance into World War II.
 Three weeks later, Barney Balaban initiated Max Fleischer's resignation.
 The Christmas release was later dropped, with another screening occurring in New York on December 30 for "the children of movie press folks."
 Paramount would finally release the film to the public in the United Kingdom on January 23, 1942, under the name Hoppity Goes to Town.
 A California release, double billed with Sullivan's Travels, followed on February 12, 1942, and on February 19 in New York City as a main attraction.
-The latter two releases were only screened for a week before being pulled from theaters.
+The latter two releases were screened for only a week before being pulled from theaters.

 Animation historian Jerry Beck argued that Mr. Bug's performance at the box office was likely not hampered by the attack on Pearl Harbor, but more so by Paramount mishandling the film's release.
-The studio never officially acknowledge the Pearl Harbor attacks to be the reason for the delay, but nevertheless, the film would still become a financial failure.
+Paramount never officially acknowledge the reasons for the delay, but nevertheless resulted in the film becoming a financial failure.
 Paramount reorganized Fleischer Studios as Famous Studios not long after.
 Before the film's release, Walter Lantz, Paul Terry, and Leon Schlesinger all considered producing animated feature films, but after seeing this film's disappointing performance and the initial failures of Walt Disney's Pinocchio and Fantasia (both 1940), they cancelled any potential animated feature projects.

 Harlan Ellison described vivid memories of having to outwit his family in order to see Mr. Bug Goes to Town for free on his birthday in his book Harlan Ellison's Watching.
 He credits his exploit as having fostered his rebellious nature rather than remaining a sweet obedient child.
 He never got to see the entire film until it came out on videocassette, and he watched it frequently throughout his adult life.

 Paramount later re-released Mr. Bug as Hoppity Goes to Town.
 The film cost $713,511 to make, but by 1946 had only made $241,000 back, and was withdrawn from circulation.
 Under the reissue title, Hoppity has had multiple re-releases on home video throughout the 1970s (most with inferior image quality) to its DVD release by Legend Films, in which the studio re-titled the film again to Bugville (presumably to position against Pixar's A Bug's Life).